npr/metalogger/README.md

 Where the arguments of initialization are:

-1. plugin: short name of the implemented logging plugin.
+1. `plugin`: short name of the implemented logging plugin.
 Current implementations include:  ('util', 'npmlog', 'log').
 If you skip this value or pass `null`, it will default to the value of the environmental variable NODE_LOGGER_PLUGIN

     Full current list can be checked, at runtime, by issuing: